GRstory/Agent2BehaviourTree/TextGame/bt_dsl_spec.md

 task : LightAttack()
 ```
 - Performs a Light Attack (base damage)
-- Part of combo chains
+- **Part of combo chains** - use repeatedly to build Triple Light!

 ```
 task : HeavyAttack()
 ```
-- Performs a Heavy Attack (2x base damage)
+- Performs a Heavy Attack (1.5x base damage)
-- Can finish combos
+- **Penalty**: Same turn, you take 2x damage from enemy
+- **Can finish combos** - use after 2 Light Attacks for 3x damage!

 ```
 task : Defend()
 ```
-- Increases defense for this turn and next enemy turn
+- Reduces incoming damage by 50% for this turn
-- Part of Counter Strike combo
+- **Part of Counter Strike combo** - follow with Heavy Attack!

 ```
 task : Heal()
 ```
-- Restores 30 HP
+- Restores 25% of max HP (25 HP if max is 100)
-- Has 3-turn cooldown
+- **Can only be used once per floor**
-- Fails if on cooldown (but BT continues)
+- Fails if already used on current floor (but BT continues)

 ## Complete Example